taichi-dev/taichi/docs/dev_install.rst

 Developer Installation
 =====================================================

 Note this is for the compiler developers of Taichi lang.
-End users please use the pip packages.
+End users should use the pip packages instead of building from scratch.
 Supports Ubuntu 14.04/16.04/18.04, ArchLinux, Mac OS X. For NVIDIA GPU support, CUDA 9.0+ is needed.
 See below for installing CUDA.